asselstine/truffle-migrate-off-chain/README.md

 - Different networks may have different versions of a contract's bytecode deployed.
 However, they will all still be added to the same Truffle artifact.
 This means that the address is not strictly tied to an ABI.
 It's unlikely to be a problem but it's something to keep in mind.
 This is really an existing issue, however.

 - Deploying a contract to the same network twice is not currently supported.
 Networks are distinguished by their network_id rather than an alias, so you have to scope the 'latest' set of contracts by network.

+# License

+Note that this project borrows code heavily from `truffle-migrate` and `truffle-core`.
+This code is similarly licensed under the MIT license.